supervisely/developer-portal/app-development/create-export-app/create-export-app-without-template.md

 ## Step 2.
 How to write an export script

+See the description of this example [here](./create-export-app-from-template.md#step-2-overview-of-the-simple-illustrative-example-we-will-use-in-tutorial)

-You can find source code for this example [here](https://github.com/supervisely-ecosystem/export-custom-format/blob/master/src/main.py)
+Find source code for this example [here](https://github.com/supervisely-ecosystem/export-custom-format/blob/master/src/main.py)

 **Step 1.
 Import libraries**